ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 final_message: "The system is finally up, after $UPTIME seconds"
 ```
-This is a cloud init script which will install MySQL Shell and MySQL Router, configuring it to require minimal effort to point it to Replication Source MySQL Instance.
+This is a cloud init script which will install MySQL Shell and MySQL Router, configuring it to require minimal effort to point it to MDS HeatWave instance.

 _**MAKE SURE TO COPY AND PASTE THE SCRIPT CORRECTLY!!**_